-How this workbook came to be, the Seven Challenges briefly described, and how we benefit from a more cooperative style of listening and talking.
+How this workbook came to be, the Seven Challenges briefly described, and how we can build more effective work teams and happier families with a more cooperative style of listening and talking.
+These are the soft skills that can help you and your team go from just surviving to actively thriving.

 by using one of 30 basic conversational invitations such as, “Right now I would like to take a few minutes and ask you about… [subject].”
 The more involvement a conversation is going to require of the other person, the more you will benefit by sharing your conversational goal and inviting the conscious cooperation of your conversation partner.